lowtechcoop/lowtech.io/content/_index.md

 Jump into the ```#lowtech``` IRC channel and ask us.

 #### Can I use your pastebin?
-As long as you post legal content in the jurisdiction of Australia.
+As long as you post legal content in the jurisdiction of Singapore.
 Access it at [https://paste.lowtech.io](https://paste.lowtech.io)